yyq/yuntiServerSelector/README.md

 This scripted is tested with my OS X system.

 # one more thing
-If you install your network service with yunti's helper.
+Install your network service with yunti's helper, it will install a few ( L2TP and IKEv2 for each yunti server ) VPN services.

-This script will stop your current vpn service, ping find the best server, and start the vpn connection for you.
+This script will stop your current connecting vpn service, ping find the best server, and start the best vpn connection for you.